katademy-decks/kubernetes/README.md

 <summary>
 <b>What is a Kubernetes Service?</b>
 </summary>
-style="">It's an abstraction which defines a logical set of Pods and a policy to acces them
+It's an abstraction which defines a logical set of Pods and a policy to acces them

 <img src="paste-e82468366eccc0c0dfc017a1d05d4409d382138b.jpg">